We handpicked the products and tools linked in this post. If you buy from one of these affiliate links, we may earn a small commission.

 - Combine the tomatoes, cucumbers and onions in a large, shallow casserole dish.
 Sprinkle with the coarse sea salt and gently mix together.
 Let the salt soak into the vegetables for 15 minutes.
 It will help draw out the water from the tomatoes and cucumbers and take some of the edge off the onions.
 (If you want to really mellow the onion, soak it in vinegar or cold ice water before adding it to the tomatoes and cucumbers.)

 - Crush the dried oregano in your hand to release essential oils and flavor.
 Mix 1 teaspoon of oregano with the extra virgin olive oil in a small bowl.
-Drizzle the olive oil mixture, red wine vinegar, and lemon juice on top of the salad.
+Drizzle the olive oil mixture, red wine vinegar, and lemon juice on top.
 Gently mix together with your hands, then let the salad marinate for 15 minutes.

-- Gently mix the black olives into the salad, then place the triangles of feta on top of the salad.
+- Gently mix the black olives into the ingredients, then place the triangles of feta on top.

 - Drizzle the cheese with olive oil and sprinkle it with the minced garlic and dried oregano.